shapeoko/Docs/content/tips.md

 Anyway, the flutes keep the chips out of the way so the teeth can keep cutting.
 Once you feel some resistance, you need to reverse the tap until you feel those chips clear.
 In some cases (towards the end of the tap) you'll need to reverse it all the way out, clean the tap (just brush off the chips), and then go at it again.
 The smaller the tap, the easier it is to break.
 Your tap is an M5 x 0.8mm tap.
 That's not the smallest tap in the world, but it's not very big either.
 So, be careful!

-The awesome news is that you can hone your tapping skillz (with a z!) by practicing on the Z-axis makerslide (the short one that measures 200mm).
+The awesome news is that you can hone your tapping skillz (with a z!) by practicing on the Z-axis MakerSlide (the short one that measures 200mm).
 We only need 1 end of that piece tapped, so if you were to make a mistake while learning, no big deal.
 Just flip the piece over and use the other side.
 But, you only get 2 practice holes!
 Use them wisely.